hpu-code-club/weekly-plans/README.md

-# weekly-plans
+# Lesson Vault
- A week-by-week collection of the projects and plans for the Computer Science Society.
+This GitHub repository acts as a collection of lessons and activities done at previous meetings.

- For organizational reasons, the lessons are sorted by the ISO YYYY-MM-DD format.
+For convenience, the lessons are sorted by the ISO YYYY-MM-DD format (e.g. Mar.
+12th 2012 would be 2012-03-12).

- # Scratchboard
+# Upcoming Lessons - Scratchboard
-Maybe next week to stegonography?
-That'd be cool